Skip to content

 • assessing supply and demand conditions in the housing market

-Definition of a “Housing Start”
+Definition of a “housing start”

 A “housing start” is defined as the beginning of construction work on a building.
 It typically occurs when 100% of the concrete has been poured for the whole of the footing around the residential structure.
 If there is no basement, it is the equivalent stage in construction.